ChristopheSchreiber/Dev.To_articles/1000_characters/test_driven_development_in_1000_characters.md

 TDD helps team to write code that is easier to maintain and less risky to deliver.

 TDD is often difficult to learn, especially on real life projects.
-Code katas are helpful to master this practice progressively.
+Code katas are helpful to master this practice progressively with more simple use cases.